nounsDAO/nouns-tech/payment-in-stablecoins/README.md

 Mutable:

+- `priceFeed` the address of the `IPriceFeed` contract used to fetch stablecoin/ETH prices
 - `baselineStablecoinAmount` how much stablecoin should the contract buy on top of outstanding IOU, to serve as a buffer than can expedite recipient redemption
 - `botIncentiveBPs` the basis points to add on top of the oracle price to further incentivize bots to sell USD to this contract
 - `admin` the address of the admin that can withdraw this contract's balances